filipematias23/FIELDimageR.Extra/README.md

 ---------------------------------------------
 #### 6. Removing the soil effect

 > FIELDimageR.Extra introduce the function **`fieldKmeans`** as the first option to remove soil (Option_01).
-Based on the K-means unsupervised method, this function clusters pixels on the number of clusters decided by the user.
-Each cluster can be associated with plants, soil, shadows, etc.

-* Attention: Each image/mosaic will have different cluster numbers representing plants or soil.
+Based on the K-means unsupervised method.
+This function clusters pixels on the number of clusters decided by the user.
+Each cluster can be associated with plants, soil, shadows, etc. *Attention:* Each image/mosaic will have different cluster numbers representing plants or soil.
 In this example, cluster_01 is plants and cluster_02 is soil.

 ```r
 # Option_01 = Using fieldKmeans() to extract soil